53H4/parking-agent/README.md

 - a driving lane (road),
 - a target parking position.

 The agent improves its behavior over time using **Q-Learning**, based on rewards and penalties.
+Reaching the target cell ends the episode immediately — the agent parks and stays there until the next episode starts.

 ---